gdt050579/AppCUI-rs/docs/chapter-4/command_bar.md

 }
 ```

-Its also important to note that `on_update_commandbar` is being called only if the current focus (or one of its children) has focus.
-This implies that except for the case where a modal window is opened, this method will always be called for the desktop object.
+It is also important to note that `on_update_commandbar` is called only if the current focus (or one of its children) has focus.
+This implies that, except when a modal window is opened, this method will always be called for the desktop object.

-Whenever the focus changes, the command bar is clear and the method `on_update_commandbar` is being recall for each control from the focused one to its oldest ancestor (in most cases, the desktop).
+Whenever the focus changes, the command bar is cleared and the method `on_update_commandbar` is invoked again for each control from the focused control up to its oldest ancestor (in most cases, the desktop).

-You can always request an update to the command bar if by calling the method `.request_update()` that every control should have.
-This method will force AppCUI to recall `on_update_commandbar` from the focused control to its oldest ancestor.
-Keep in mind that this command will not neccesarely call the `on_update_commandbar` for the control that calls `request_update` , unless that control has the focus.
+You can always request an update to the command bar by calling the `.request_update()` method that every control has.
+This method will force AppCUI to call `on_update_commandbar` again from the focused control up to its oldest ancestor.
+Keep in mind that this will not necessarily call `on_update_commandbar` for the control that calls `request_update`, unless that control has the focus.

-All of the command that you add via the `commands` attribute, will be automatically added in a module (with the same name as you window or control, but lowercased) under the enum `Commands`.
+All commands that you add via the `commands` attribute are automatically added to a module (with the same name as your window or control, but lowercased) under the enum `Commands`.

 ## Example